Birkenhead pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Birkenhead right now?

-On 25 June 2026, overall pollen levels in Birkenhead are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Birkenhead are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Birkenhead tomorrow?

-On 26 June 2026, pollen conditions in Birkenhead will be different from today, with cypress, grass continuing to decline
+On 17 July 2026, pollen conditions in Birkenhead will be similar to today, with grass at low levels

 Is pollen expected to decrease in Birkenhead this week?